newtheatre/website/_content/edfringe-2020.md

 Auditions will be carried out using self-tapes.
 You can do a maximum of two self-tapes for each show, any more than this will not be considered by the production team.
 You can audition for both shows.

+All the [Audition Extracts](https://drive.google.com/drive/folders/1AQaTjO3CosgeXE_xFKG9ccDJjiZ80HmM?usp=sharing) are available here.

-Audition extracts, character descriptions and content warnings for each show will be released on Thursday morning via the [NNT members page](https://www.facebook.com/groups/2747053805538161 "NNT members page"). **Please read all content warnings for each show before any extracts.** If you are uncomfortable with any aspect of the show you do not need to audition.
+**Please read all content warnings for each show before any extracts.** If you are uncomfortable with any aspect of the show you do not need to audition.
 If you have any questions about content warnings please contact the production team, {% include committee.html role="secretary" format="inline" %} or {% include committee.html role="external" format="inline" %}.

 </div></div>